replicatedhq/replicated-docs/docs/templates/process-multiple-procedure.md

 1. Log in to the vendor portal and click **Customer > Create Customer**.

    [Optional: include a results step.
-Use only when a result is not obvious, such as in a complex UX flow like GitOps.
-For example, "A list of applications is displayed and shows the status of GitOps enablement."]
+Use only when a result is not obvious.
+For example, "The Create a new customer page opens."]

 1. Edit the fields: